buildkite/agent/README.md

 * [Launchd (OSX)](/templates/launchd.plist)

 If you have another, or need another, send a pull request or let us know!

-## How build-agent works

-After starting, buildbox-agent polls Buildbox (over HTTP) looking for work.

-When a new job is found it executes [bootstrap.sh](templates/bootstrap.sh) with the [standard Buildbox environment variables](https://buildbox.io/docs/guides/environment-variables) and any extra environment variables configured in your build pipeline's steps.

-The build's output is continously streamed back to buildbox, and when the build process exits it reports the status code and then returns to looking for new jobs to execute.

-Using a `bootsrap.sh` ensures that buildbox web can't be configured to run arbitrary commands on your server, and it also allows you to configure `bootsrap.sh` to do [anything you wish](#customizing-bootstrapsh) (although it works out-of-the-box with `git`-based projects).

 ## Upgrading